natureminded/sockets_chat/readme.md

 Sock it! is a javascript powered chat using socket.io.
 Clients can connect and chat with each other.

 # Feature List So Far & General Notes:
-	+ Integrates Octicons by GitHub
+	+ Integrates FontAwesome Icons by GitHub
 	+ Displays currently logged in users.
 	+ New users fade in.
 	+ Maintains chat history (100 entries).